 Amping up your own property’s curb appeal (and paying to clean up your neighbor’s yard, if necessary) will help add to buyers’ perceptions of the place.
 (Read: How to Attract More Buyers by Increasing Curb Appeal.)

-Even if your home isn’t likely to inspire bidding wars, there are still buyers in the market for exactly what you’ve got.
-Set a reasonable price, temper your expectations and be willing to be flexible as you wait for the right buyer to come along.
+Even if your home isn’t likely to inspire bidding wars, there are still buyers in the market looking exactly for what you’ve got.
+Do what you can to highlight the best parts of your property and then set a reasonable price, temper your expectations and be willing to be flexible as you wait for the right buyer to come along.